-Neuren's Phase 2 trial in paediatric Rett syndrome was recently published online with free access and appeared in the 16 April 2019 issue of Neurology.
-This publication (Glaze et al. 2019) in the most widely read and highly cited peer-reviewed neurology journal provides strong validation of the results from Neuren's ground-breaking work in Rett syndrome.
-The publication was also featured in an editorial titled "Turning the tide on targeted treatments for neurodevelopmental disorders" and in the "in-focus" section of the journal.
-The publication has been widely reported in the US media.
+Neuren's Phase 2 trial in paediatric Rett syndrome was published online with free access and appeared in the 16 April 2019 issue of Neurology (Glaze et al. 2019).
+This publication in the most widely read and highly cited peer-reviewed neurology journal provides strong validation of the results from Neuren's ground-breaking work in Rett syndrome.
+The publication was also featured in an editorial titled "Turning the tide on targeted treatments for neurodevelopmental disorders" and in the "infocus" section of the journal.